Adi-Sauter/DianaChess/README.md

 # DianaChess

-*** Please note that some of the code was already given by the course instructors (see template file). *** This repository contains a python-file which corresponds to a chess-agent.
+*** Please note that some of the code was already given by the course instructors (see template file). *** This repository contains the python-file **Atmaca_Sauter.py**  which corresponds to a chess-agent.
 This agent was programmed for the dianachess-competition in the lecture 'Artificial Intelligence' by Prof. Zell.
 The repository also contains the instructions (assignment08.pdf) and the final report (AdemAtmaca_AdrianSauter.pdf).

 To run the code, navigate (via terminal) to the folder 'dianachess' and paste python3 ChessMain.py --agent1 MrRandom --agent2 Agent1 --verbose --use_gui